Whip1lash/bank_virtual_assistant_Group7/README.md

 # bank_virtual_assistant

-This application serves as a virtual assistant for a Demo bank.
+This application serves as an Artificial Intelligence powered virtual assistant for a Demo bank.
-It helps answer questions like where is the bank , what time it closes etc.
+It is able to understand people’s queries and responds accordingly.It helps answer questions like where is the bank , what time it closes etc.
-Run the Bank bot executable to start the application.
-This bank bot responds to both text and speech input .
+The bank bot responds to both text and speech input.Run the Bank bot executable to start the application.

 You can test this out with phrases such as: